wp-plugins/sexybookmarks/readme.txt

 == Changelog ==
+= 3.2.3.1 =
+* Small bug fix for short URLs when cURL not enabled
+* Removed Fleck as it no longer exists
+* Removed "Load scripts in footer" from default settings

 = 3.2.3 =
 * Added urldecode() to bitly and supr JSON requests
 * Removed fopen() from the sprite request, now uses the WP http api